-Using Tapered End Inserts allows your LedgeRock to create a perfect circle.
-The tightest circle you can make with standard Full Blocks will have an outside radius of 16 feet, and an inside radius of 14 feet.
+Using tapered end inserts allow your LedgeRock to create a perfect circle.
+The tightest circle you can make with standard full blocks will have an outsdie radius of 16 feet, and an inside radius of 14 feet.
 Notice that if you're stacking several courses of full circles, the top course must be designed with the smallest diameter.
-Of course, larger diameters can be made by simply using more blocks in your circle.
+Of course, larger diameters can be made simply using more blocks in your circle.